maldil/ICSE2022_ArtifactEvaluation/README.md

 ##  2. Public dataset

 We present the data which was generated by the above evaluated tools i.e., R-CPATMiner and RefactoringMiner.
 The dataset is generated by running the tools over 1000 open source machine learning projects.
 The project list is specified in this [file](https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/selected-repos.csv).
-Reviewers can regenerate all the data using the above tools.
-However, we do not expect the reviewers to execute the tools on this dataset because it takes a long time to complete and cannot be completed in less than 30 minutes.
+Reviewers can use the aforementioned tools to renew all of the data by amending the: 1) 'selected-repos.csv' file, to produce code change patterns, and 2) 'repo data.csv' to infer refactorings.
+Reviwers must download [type information](https://github.com/mlcodepatterns/PythonTypeInformation) to the 'TYPE REPO' directory, as stated in Sections 1.b and 1.c.
+We do not expect the reviewers to use the tools on this dataset because it takes a long time to finish and cannot be done in under 30 minutes.

 * **Dataset 1:** R-CPATMiner generated 28,323 code change patterns which is publicly available in this link https://mlcodepatterns.github.io/icse_sp8/directory.html.
 * **Dataset 2:** We manually analyzed 2,500 most popular code change patterns and presented 22 code change patterns in the paper.
 The dataset is available in https://mlcodepatterns.github.io/summary_icse/pattern_summary_final_v1.html.
 * **Dataset 3:** We manually analysed 2,062 refactoring dataset reported by the RefactoringMiner.
-We make the manually validated dataset available to the public https://mlcodepatterns.github.io (Item 3).
+We make the manually validated dataset available to the public https://mlcodepatterns.github.io (See Item 3).

 ## 3. Building the tools